edequartel/Louis/README.md

 ### General

 1. Trys: number of trys
-2. Conditional: when on type the letter/word.on braille display
+2. Conditional: whether you type the letter/word on braille display or go with a button to the next word.
 3. Reading: audio before/after/not on braille display
-4. Font: font to be shown

-## Installation soundable
-In folder and terminal

-1. pod init
-2. pod install
-3. pos update

 ## Test in testFlight

-Sent a mail to edequartel@protonmail.com and you will be added to the testflight team.
+Sent a mail to edequartel@barttimeus.nl and you will be added to the testflight team.

 ## Localisation